robt23/gains-and-losses/README.md

 # gains-and-losses
 Options trading, algorithmic trading, blackjack, poker, game theory, all in one place.

-Documentation of research in the above fields, code implentation to explore more.
+I watch YouTube videos and read books about these things instead of doing homework; this is my documentation of research in the above fields, code implentation to explore more.

 Options Trading / Day Trading